 Want a tech job?
 Lever is one of the up-and-coming ATS for internet tech companies.

 You’ve been told you need to be on LinkedIn.
-You made your account and wrote a killer LinkedIn profile, but that’s only the start.
+You created your account, wrote a killer LinkedIn profile, and optimized it for recruiters, but that’s only the start.
 Only about half of LinkedIn users have logged on in the past month and countless accounts are empty, outdated, and abandoned.
-To get the most out of LinkedIn, you must reach […]
+To get the most out of […]

 See exactly what happens within an ATS when you have a table on your resume.